WHY WOMEN SHOULD LIFT WEIGHTS

 The myths that women shouldn’t lift weights because it will make them ‘big and bulky’ and ‘look like a man’ have certainly diminished over the last few years, but I’m still seeing it come up often.

 These unfounded stereotypes are keeping many women away from resistance training, and the many benefits associated with it.

-I decided to write this post to dispel the misconceptions about women lifting weights, and get more women to include it in their workouts.
+I wrote this post to dispel the misconceptions about women lifting weights and get more women to include it in their workouts.

 When it comes to building muscle hormones play a huge role, which is why many bodybuilders inject synthetic hormones to build more muscle then their bodies can naturally allow.